cherylfong/FlshCrds/README.md

 Shows features implemented in the `Optional` section of this doc.

-**Specicially**:
+**Specifically**:
-[X] Style the question and answer side of the card to better distinguish between the two sides
+- [X] Style the question and answer side of the card to better distinguish between the two sides

 <img src="week2_v3.gif" width=200><br>